shaharzil/autofill-hilan-hours-extension/README.md

 ## Installation 🛠️

+### Using Git

 1. Clone the repo:

 ```bash
 git clone https://github.com/shaharzil/autofill-hilan-hours-extension.git
 ```

+### Using ZIP Download

+1. Click on the Code button and select Download ZIP.
+2. Once downloaded, extract the ZIP file to a known directory on your computer.

+### Loading the Extension in Chrome

-2. Open Chrome and navigate to chrome://extensions/.
+1. Open Chrome and navigate to chrome://extensions/.
-3. Enable `Developer mode` in the top-right corner.
+2. Enable `Developer mode` in the top-right corner.
-4. Click `Load unpacked` and select the cloned directory from your computer.
+3. Click `Load unpacked` and select the cloned directory from your computer.

 ## Usage 📖